Books Beyond Boundaries

 If you’re interested in having books at your sensory calming space, please contact us at info@myautismally.org or 260-207-4686.

-Sharing books together is an excellent way to connect with your autistic child, regardless of age or level of severity.
+• Sharing books together is an excellent way to connect with your autistic child, regardless of age or level of severity.
 Reading helps your child’s language development and encourages good listening skills.
-Even non verbal chidren benefit from reading!
+Even non verbal children benefit from reading!

-Some autistics may be early readers and show intense interest in certain subjects, wanting to read everything they can on a particular topic.
+• Some autistics may be early readers and show intense interest in certain subjects, wanting to read everything they can on a particular topic.
 Encourage this!
+Use their interests and love of learning as motivators to increase skills in other areas.

-Work with your child’s therapist’s to learn how reading can help with social skills, new activities, and transitions.
+• Work with your child’s therapist’s to learn how reading can help with social skills, fine motor skills, acquiring language including increased comprehension, new activities, and transitions.

 Helping your autistic child love reading!